appvia/terranetes/docs/terranetes-controller/cli/tnctl_describe_cloudresource.md

 ---
-title: "tnctl describe"
+title: "tnctl describe cloudresource"
 ---
-## tnctl describe
+## tnctl describe cloudresource

-Used to describe the current state of the configuration
+Used to describe the current state of the resources

 ### Synopsis